humburg/interpreting-variants-talk/slides.md

 <div class="notes">
 * Removed variants used as positive controls.
 * Five individuals had PPM1D PTVs in discovery cohort.
+* Note that position in transcript suggests these variants will escape NMD (may have been excluded by strict LoF filter)
 * 25 PTVs total
 * Relative risk: BC 2.7, OV 11.5
 </div>